 There are many ways in which business and industry members may become involved with and support PLTW schools in Massachusetts.
 You can partner with WPI on our efforts, join a district's PLTW Partnership Team, host a school field trip, judge student projects or speak in the classroom, etc. Corporate gifts and/or equipment and material donations are also greatly appreciated by PLTW schools.
 To learn more about these opportunities, contact Martha Cyr to discuss your interest.

 Project Lead The Way offers high school students who have passed minimum requirements the unique opportunity to obtain college credit for their PLTW courses!

-Current WPI students who completed a PLTW engineering course in high school, received a minimum of a "B" in the course, and earned a stanine score of 6 or higher on the PLTW end-of-course exam are eligible for WPI undergraduate credit, free of charge.
+Current WPI students who completed a PLTW Engineering course in high school, received a minimum of a "B" in the course, and earned on the PLTW End-of-Course Assessment either a stanine score of 6 or higher (before July 2018) or another acceptable score (TBD in Fall 2019) are eligible for WPI undergraduate credit, free of charge.
 WPI course equivalents have already been identified for Introduction to Engineering Design (IED), Principles of Engineering (POE), Civil Engineering & Architecture (CEA), Computer Integrated Manufacturing (CIM), and Digital Electronics (DE).
 As deemed appropriate, WPI also accepts PLTW transfer credits from other PLTW Affiliate Universities (RIT and others).

 If you have questions about WPI's policy for PLTW credit or wish to apply for credit please contact Terry Adams.